Rational components of Hilbert schemes: Gr obner strata are homogeneous varieties

-In this section we will see how every Gr\"{o}bner stratum $\St(\id{j},T)$ is in a very natural way a homogeneous variety with respect to a suitable non-standard graduation on $k[C]$, so that we can apply the nice properties typical of this kind of varieties and especially those obtained in \cite{RT} and in \cite{FR}.
+In this section we will see how every Gr\"obner stratum $\St(\id{j},T)$ is in a very natural way homogeneous with respect to a suitable non-standard grading on $k[C]$, so that we can apply the nice properties typical of this kind of schemes and especially those obtained in \cite{RT} and in \cite{FR}.

-For the meaning of $\id{j}$, $k[X]$, $\{X^{\gamma_1},\ldots,X^{\gamma_t}\}$ and $\preceq$ we refer to Notation \ref{not:general_monomial} and for $k[X,C]$, $\{F_1, \dots, F_t\}$, $\St(\id{j},T)$, $\id{h}(\id{i},T)$ to the previous section.
+For the meaning of $\id{j}$, $k[X]$, $\{X^{\gamma_1},\ldots,X^{\gamma_t}\}$ and $\prec$ we refer to Notation \ref{not:general_monomial} and for $k[X,C]$, $\{F_1, \dots, F_t\}$, $\St(\id{j},T)$, $\id{h}(\id{i},T)$ to the previous section.

 First of all, we recall the definitions and properties that we will use more often.